 To compensate, some hands offer less than they would playing Jacks or Better, including a full house, or a two pair.
 While the difference may sound small, the payout change makes the game strategically different to other types of video poker, because players chase different hands.

 All American video poker also offers a special Double or Nothing bonus feature, where players can elect to try and double their last win.
 Players will have to cut the deck, and if their card is higher than the dealers, they double their winnings.
 If theirs is lower, they get nothing back.

 As with Jacks or Better, players are pitted directly against the dealer.
 They are dealt a hand of five cards, which they can hold or discard individually before clicking 'draw' to replace all discarded cards with new cards from the same pack.
 The succession tree is identical to Jacks or Better, but differs in the payout:

-Many online video poker sites offer players the chance to play dozens of hands at once, with some sites extending this so that experts can compete with the dealer in 100 hands at the same time.
+The best video poker sites offer players the chance to play dozens of hands at once, with some sites extending this so that experts can compete with the dealer in 100 hands at the same time.
 In addition to the larger payouts on some hands, some All American video poker games offer a progressive jackpot, where all players contribute towards an ever-increasing jackpot, triggered randomly by one lucky hand.